shravan91/telplan/README.md

+## Welcome to the website on the Telplan project of Centrum Wiskunde en Informatica

+We are still updating the README file!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/shravan91/telplan/edit/master/README.md) to maintain and preview the content for your website in Markdown files.